rekkitcwts/logejo/README.md

 The system is divided into three parts:
 - the internal system (codenamed "Aonghas")
 > This is intended for admin use, also includes managing of site users and listed flats/apartments.
+Uses the [AdminLTE theme](https://github.com/ColorlibHQ/AdminLTE).

 - the external system (codenamed "Somhairle")
 > The part of the site visible to end users